How to back up your Fairphone 2

 - Under each category, you can see when the data was last synced.
 This generally occurs repeatedly throughout the day or whenever you make a change or add information.
 If you’d like to force the backup to start, tap on the Settings icon -three vertical dots at the upper right corner- and select “Sync now”.

 - When you want to keep your Whats App chats, you have to back it up separately on your Google Account.
-Go to All Apps → Whats App.
+Open Whatsapp.
 Tap on the Settings icon.
 Then tap on Settings → Chats → Chat backup → Back up.
 Restore the backup the first time you use Whatsapp.
 When you did not restore the backup the first time, you need to clear the data in the Whatsapp app first.

 - The first time you use Google’s photo app, it will ask you if you want to save your photos in “high quality” or “original size”.
 If you pick the first option, you can save an unlimited number of photos.